nataliehman/academic-kickstart-hugo-portfolio/content/project/smartology/index.md

 For wireframing, we researched competitor dashboards for inspirations.
 The purpose was to understand the user journey for creating campaigns and what information the user may require.

-This was a challenging exercise because we could not gather sufficient information to create wireframes for a new system that covers the whole campaign launch process.
+This was a challenging exercise because we could not gather sufficient information to create wireframes for the whole new system.

 {{< figure class="course-photos text-center" src="imgs/wireframes.jpg" title="Our wireframes with some feedback notes" >}}